Entrepreneurship - statistical indicators

 Employment contribution of two-year-old enterprises dominant over five-year-old enterprise population

 An analysis of the role of the two-year-old and five-year-old survivor enterprises results in a different outcome if looking at the absolute employment contribution of these enterprises instead of the growth in average size.
-Based on Figure 6, it is quite clear that in all countries - except in Finland, Germany and Croatia - the employment share of the two-year-old enterprise population is dominant over the population of five-year-old enterprises.
+Based on Figure 6, it is quite clear that in all countries - except in Romania and Croatia - the employment share of the two-year-old enterprise population is dominant over the population of five-year-old enterprises.
 This can be partly explained by the fact that the population of five-year-old enterprises has been reduced every year, since not all enterprises that started up 5 years previously have survived during the period.
 However, typically in half of the countries the employment shares of two-year-old and five-year-old enterprises are quite close, while the other half of the countries show a considerable dominance in employment of two-year-old enterprises over the five-year-old ones.

-High Growth enterprises connected to entrepreneurship
+High-Growth enterprises connected to entrepreneurship

-High growth enterprises are often considered to have a key role for economic growth.
+High-growth enterprises are often considered to have a key role for economic growth.
 Very often these enterprises are micro or small enterprises and therefore close to the concept of entrepreneurship.
-High growth enterprises are defined as having an average annualised growth in employment greater than 10 % over a three-year period.
+High-growth enterprises are defined as having an average annualised growth in employment greater than 10 % over a three-year period.
 An additional condition is that they employ a minimum of ten persons at the beginning of the growth.

 Exports of goods by enterprise size class

 Figure 8 shows the share of exports by enterprise size class.
 For many countries, the enterprise size class for a relatively large share of exports is unknown (represented by the green bar at the bottom of the graph), impacting somewhat the country comparisons.
 An overall conclusion is that, in terms of the number of enterprises, the micro enterprises with less than 10 persons employed dominate the exports of goods.
-Typically, these micro enterprises represent around 60 % to 70 % of all exporting enterprises, although Sweden, Spain, Estonia, the Netherlands, Slovenia, Cyprus and Poland are above this, and Croatia, Romania, Luxembourg, Czechia, Malta and Ireland are below.
+Typically, these micro enterprises represent around 60 % to 70 % of all exporting enterprises, although Sweden, Spain, Estonia, the Netherlands, Slovenia, Slovakia and Poland are above this, and Croatia, Romania, Luxembourg, Czechia, Malta and Ireland are below.
 Small enterprises with 10 to 49 employees, together with micro enterprises, generally account for around 90 % of the exporting enterprises.
-The highest shares of these enterprises were recorded in Slovenia (95 %), followed by the Netherlands, Estonia and Italy (each 94 %), while the lowest shares were recorded in Luxembourg ((77 %) and Czechia (71 %).
+The highest shares of these enterprises were recorded in Slovenia (95 %), followed by the Netherlands and Estonia (each 94 %), while the lowest shares were recorded in Luxembourg ((76 %) and Czechia (71 %).

 Source data for tables and graphs